DynamicDevices/esl-dut-dongle/hardware/examples/pcb-design-investigation/schematics/NETLIST.md

 - All GPIO signals may need series resistors for protection (22Ω-100Ω)
 - USB-C CC pins may need pull-down resistors for proper detection
 - Consider adding ESD protection on USB and connector signals
-- Power supply may need LDO regulator if FT2232H requires 3.3V from 5V USB
+- Power supply may need LDO regulator if FT4232H requires 3.3V from 5V USB
+- INA219 and INA228 share I2C bus - must use different addresses (0x40 and 0x41)
+- Shunt switching between 0.1Ω and 10Ω can be manual switch, analog MUX, or relay
+- Consider Kelvin (4-wire) connections for shunt resistors for better accuracy